Archos Generation 4: 504

 The 504 is positioned as a bigger, thicker model with large amounts of storage in comparison to the 604.
 It is available in 40 GB, 80 GB or 160 GB capacities, and has a removable battery.
 It retains all of the 604's features.
-Unlike the 604, removing the battery exposes the 504's 2.5-inch harddrive.
-Users have reported successfully upgrading the harddrive themselves.
+Unlike the 604, removing the battery exposes the 504's 2.5-inch hard drive.
+Users have reported successfully upgrading the hard drive themselves.
 However, this ability has been cut off in firmware version 1.5 and later, but the users have been able to install the older firmware.
 The 504 uses the Texas Instruments DaVinci DM644x processor.

 404

 Designed to be the budget level PVP, the 404 was created as a smaller version of the 604.
 The 404 retains many of the same features and all accessories and plug-ins for the 604 are also compatible.
 The major difference is the screen.
 It is shortened to 3.5 inches and is not wide.
 The screen has a QVGA resolution and 24-bit color.
 The unit has 30 GB of storage and a voice recorder microphone.
 The main market point from Archos was that it was similar in size to comparably priced PMPs but has about twice the screen size (by area compared to 2.5 inches).
 The 404 family uses the Texas Instruments DaVinci DM644x processor.